getbhumir/inet4031-lab4-website/README.md

 ## Instructions, files, code for Lab 6.

 What if you aren't nearby the computer you need to work on?
+-Remote into the computere via SSH or RDP

 Up until this point, our Lab activities have been accomplished by doing them on our laptops.